Ever wondered how the Dutch ditch their Christmas trees? Here’s how (photos inside!)

 Group-of-people-walking-down-the-sidewalk-in-a-park-carrying-their-old-christmas-trees

-Lots of people making their way to get rid of Christmas trees in a bonfire.
+Lots of people are making their way to get rid of Christmas trees in a bonfire.
 Images: Renzo Gerritsen/Supplied

 Burning the old Christmas tree